 Want an easy potato soup recipe?
-Well, I’ve got you covered with this collection of easy to make soups with potatoes.
+Well, we have got you covered with this collection of easy-to-make soups with potatoes.

 You will never be short on ideas with this collection!
 Choose from over 40 mouth-watering and deliciously easy potato soups that will keep you warm and full this winter.

 Make delicious and easy soups with potatoes for lunch or dinner.
-From stove top soups, slow cooker soups and instant pot soups you have plenty to choose from!
+There are stovetop soups, slow cooker soups, and instant pot soups, so you have plenty to choose from.

 What Potatoes Are Best For Soup

-White potatoes are neutral in flavour making them a good base for so many dishes, including soups.
+White potatoes are neutral in flavor, and they are a good base for so many dishes, including soups.

 If you want a potato that holds its shape when cooked, choose a boiling potato, these are usually waxy and will cook without breaking down.

-If you are going to puree the soup, it really doesn’t matter what white potato you choose.
+If you are going to puree the soup, it does not matter what white potato you choose.

-Boil until the sweet potato cubes are soft and still holding their shape, this could take anywhere between 5 – 15 minutes or longer depending on the size of the sweet potatoes.
+Boil the soup until the sweet potato cubes are soft and still holding their shape.
+It could take between 5 – 15 minutes or longer, depending on the size of the sweet potatoes.

 How To Tell If A Potato is Cooked

-Don’t over cook potatoes, especially when making a chunky potato soup, they can break down and lose their shape.
+Potatoes should not be overcooked, especially when making chunky potato soup because they can break down and lose shape.

-If you are making a pureed potato soup it doesn’t matter if the potatoes are a little over cooked because, you will be breaking them down any way.
+If you are making a pureed potato soup, it does not matter if the potatoes are overcooked because you will be breaking them down anyway.

-Potatoes are ready when you can insert a fork into the potato without any resistance.
-The potato should just slide of the fork.
+Potatoes are ready when a fork goes into the potato without any resistance and slides off when removed.